qiskit-community/povm-toolbox/docs/explanations/introduction.rst

 challenge for current quantum
 devices [#fischer_ancilla_free_2022]_.
-Of particular interest are thus POVMs that can be implemented without additional quantum resources, i.e., only through projective measurements in available measurement bases.
+Of particular interest are thus POVMs that can be implemented without additional quantum resources, i.e., only through :ref:`projective measurements in available measurement bases <projective-measurements>`.

 More complex POVMs can be built from available projective measurements through convex combinations of POVMs: For two :math:`n`-outcome POVMs :math:`\mathbf{M}_1` and :math:`\mathbf{M}_2` acting on the same space, their convex combination with elements :math:`M_k = p M_{1,k} + (1-p) M_{2,k}` for some :math:`p \in [0,1]` is also a valid POVM.
-This can be achieved in practice by a *randomization of measurements* procedure, which simply consists of the following two steps for each measurement shot.
+This can be achieved in practice by a :ref:`randomization of measurements procedure <randomization>`, which simply consists of the following two steps for each measurement shot.
 First, randomly pick :math:`\mathbf{M}_1` or :math:`\mathbf{M}_2` with probability :math:`p` or :math:`1-p`, respectively, then perform the measurement associated with the chosen POVM.
-We call POVMs that can be achieved by randomization of projective measurements **link to section** *PM-simulable*.
+We call POVMs that can be achieved by randomization of projective measurements *PM-simulable*.
 On digital quantum computers the easiest basis transformations are single-qubit transformations of the computational basis.
 POVMs that consist of single-qubit PM-simulable POVMs are thus the most readily accessible